camunda/blog.camunda.org/content/post/2017/02/customize-pw-hash.md

 }
 ```

-In order to use the created `PasswordEncryptor` implementation, which uses `argon2`, you have to
+In order to use the created `PasswordEncryptor` implementation which uses `argon2`, you have to
 set the `passwordEncryptor` property of the ProcessEngineConfiguration.
 This can be done in the `camunda.cfg.xml`
-and could look like the following snipped:
+and could look like the following snippet:

 ```xml
   <bean id="processEngineConfiguration" class="org.camunda.bpm.engine.impl.cfg.StandaloneInMemProcessEngineConfiguration">